I might have a problem with my Offline Address Book in Outlook.

 You can disable the option “Download changes since last Send/Receive” to make sure you get a complete fresh copy of the OAB but this could take longer to download.

-It is recommended to leave the option “Full Details” enabled.
-In Outlook 2013, you’ll find that this option is no longer available as full details are also used to build the Contact Card.
+In Outlook 2010 and previous, it is recommended to leave the option “Full Details” enabled.
+In Outlook 2013 and Outlook 2016, you’ll find that this option is no longer available as full details are also used to build the Contact Card.

 Delete the OAB files